kolinz/Prevent-Outbreaks-of-Infection/README.md

 ### Prerequisites
 Pleaase create a custom model on Watson Visual Recognition using Watson Studio.

 If you don't use Watson Studio, I recomend that you get [IBM Cloud Lite Account](https://www.ibm.com/jp-ja/cloud/lite-account).
-And you can ry custom model useing following contents.
+And you can try custom model useing following contents.

 https://www.ibm.com/support/knowledgecenter/DSXDOC/analyze-data/visual-recognition-create-model.html